-A jury deadlocked in this double-murder as covid shut down courts.
+A jury deadlocked in a murder trial as pandemic shut down courts.
 With trials rebooted, a new jury returned a conviction.

 “I don’t think the pandemic really affected the proceedings,” he said.

-Through eyewitness testimony, DNA evidence and cellphone data, prosecutors showed Panton took part in a plan to lure in Radway.
-He pulled up to a dark spot with Roberts in the passenger seat.
+Through witness testimony, DNA evidence and cellphone data, prosecutors showed that Panton took part in a plan to lure in Radway.
+Radway pulled up to a dark spot with Roberts in the passenger seat.
 Panton and an accomplice, Dontaye Hunt, got into the back seat, according to court testimony.
 But things went terribly wrong.
-Panton ended up firing four shots, according to prosecutors, killing both men in the front seat.
+Panton ended up firing four shots, according to prosecutors, killing both men in the front seats.

-Hunt also was charged in the case, as was a third man, who allegedly helped set up the meeting, Noah Barnett.
+Hunt also was charged in the case, as was a third man, Noah Barnett, who allegedly helped set up the meeting.
 Both men await sentencing after pleading guilty to counts of armed robbery and accessory after a murder, according to court records.

 The first trial ended in a hung jury because there had been a sole holdout for not guilty on the felony murder, according to McCarthy.

-For this trial, though, prosecutors had two key additional pieces of evidence.
-The first was enhanced forensic testing that revealed Panton’s DNA was found both on the outside of Radway’s car and on the inside — whereas in the first trial prosecutors only had the outside DNA.
-Secondly, prosecutors were able to present to jurors audio evidence of Panton speaking while aboard a bus when he said, “I got this.”
+For this trial, though, prosecutors had two additional key pieces of evidence.
+The first was enhanced forensic testing that revealed that Panton’s DNA was found both on the outside of Radway’s car and on the inside — whereas in the first trial prosecutors had only the outside DNA.
+Second, prosecutors were able to present to jurors audio evidence of Panton speaking while aboard a bus, saying, “I got this.”

-But prosecutors also had to overcome new statements from Barnett, one of Panton’s co-defendants, who was called to the stand by the defense.
+But prosecutors also had to overcome new statements from co-defendant Barnett, who was called to the stand by the defense.

 “In your prior testimony, did you implicate Mr. Panton as being involved in the murders of Mr. Radway and Mr. Roberts?” attorney Mike Lawlor asked him.